facebook/opaque-ke/docs/python.md

 - `p521_sha512`
 - `ml_kem_768_ristretto255_sha512`

 Most APIs accept an optional `suite` string.
-Deserialization helpers such as `ServerSetup.deserialize(...)`, `ServerRegistration.deserialize(...)`, and the `*State.deserialize(...)` methods also accept `suite` so the correct type is selected when the suite is not the default.
+For deserialization helpers such as `ServerSetup.deserialize(...)`, `ServerRegistration.deserialize(...)`, and the `*State.deserialize(...)` methods, you should pass the suite that produced the blob.
+These serialized blobs are not self-describing, so omitting `suite` is only safe when the bytes uniquely match a single supported suite.

 ## Build configuration